pizi-0/flutter-scrcpygui/README.md

 - Beginner dev / messy code - this project was made as an effort for me to learn flutter.

-- Some features may or may not work as intended on Mac/Windows as this project is developed and tested on Linux with my personal use in mind.

 ## Features